 - 7.a.
 Title 40 Code of Federal Regulations Part 60 (40 CFR 60) Subpart IIII "Standards of Performance for Stationary Compression Ignition Internal Combustion Engines" requires that new diesel engines meet specific emission standards at the point of manufacture and during operation.
 In addition, maximum fuel sulfur contents are specified, and minimum maintenance standards are established.
-The engines proposed in this action are not stationary engines, so this regulation does not apply. - 7.b.
+The engine affected by this action is not a stationary engine, so this regulation does not apply. - 7.b.
 40 CFR 63 Subpart ZZZZ "National Emissions Standards for Hazardous Air Pollutants (NESHAP) for Stationary Reciprocating Internal Combustion Engines" establishes national emission limitations and operating limitations for HAP emitted from stationary reciprocating internal combustion engines (RICE) located at major and area sources of HAP emissions.
-The engines proposed in this action are not stationary engines, so this regulation does not apply. - 7.c.
+The engine affected by this action is not a stationary engine, so this regulation does not apply. - 7.c.
 40 CFR 1039 "Control of Emissions from New and In-use Nonroad Compression Ignition Engines" establishes standards for new non-road engines beginning with the 2008 model year for certain categories.
 The applicable year varies by engine category.
 In accordance with the relevant subpart, nonroad engines must meet the appropriate EPA Tier certification standards based on engine size and year of manufacture.
-Emission standards formerly codified in 40 CFR 89 have been moved to 40 CFR 1039 Appendix I. This subpart is applicable to the nonroad engines at this facility.
+Emission standards formerly codified in 40 CFR 89 have been moved to 40 CFR 1039 Appendix I. This subpart is applicable to the nonroad engine at this facility.